Deviantcoin/Wallet-2021/doc/developer-notes.md

 - StartNode : Starts other threads.

-- ThreadDNSAddreFLSeed : Loads addresses of peers from the DNS.
+- ThreadDNSAddreDEVeed : Loads addresses of peers from the DNS.

 - ThreadMapPort : Universal plug-and-play startup/shutdown